EXPLORE OUR PLATFORM

 Based on this: RFID works well for vans that visit logistic centres or warehouses as the RFID tags placed on the vehicles are triggered when they pass a sensor, and they are tracked from that point on using GPS, making them suitable for both ‘passive’ and ‘active’ van tracking systems.
 As we’ve mentioned already, GPS systems provide that always-on approach to van tracking and the ability to download data in real-time, so are therefore more suited to powering ‘active’ systems.

 For businesses operating multiple vehicles all at the same time, hardwired van trackers are the most suitable option and can be wired into a vehicle’s electrical system in a matter of minutes.
 With van theft on the rise a hardwired tracker will ensure you have a greater chance of recovering the vehicle as it will either be harder to spot or harder to rip out for the thief.
 For those with a smaller number of vehicles that get used alternatively, a portable van tracker is a great option, equally quick to install but of course easier to remove for those in the know.

 Q: What are the main benefits of GPS van tracking for businesses?

 A: Running a fleet of vehicles is a complex business, and one that can often be prone to unforeseen complications.
-GPS van tracking offers fleets a wide range of benefits, including providing the kind of flexibility that allows them to adapt to changing circumstances quickly.
+GPS van tracking offers fleets a wide range of benefits.
 Key benefits of GPS van tracking to businesses include: